richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 **Artificial muscle replacement** \
 **Muscle enhancement**

-To clarify: These augments boost the entire body.
+*(See Sprawlrunners pg 54)* To clarify: These augments boost the entire body.
 If the user has cyberlimbs, the base stat of the cyberlimb always matches the rest of the body.
 {{% /pageinfo %}}

 {{% pageinfo %}}
 **Wired Reflexes** \
 Implant points: N/A (take as an Edge) \
-Requires: Seasoned, Smarts d8+, Chromed\
+Requires: Seasoned, Smarts d8+, Chromed

-**Move-By-Wire** \
+**Move-by-Wire** \
-Implant points: N/A (take as 1 or 2 Edges) \
+Implant points: N/A (take as an Edge) \
-Wired Reflexes
-Move-by-Wire requires: Wired Reflexes
+Requires: Wired Reflexes

 *Cyberware trapping for the Level Headed / Improved Level Headed edges (see SWADE pg 43.)*